Wesleyan-Media-Project/creative_overview/README.md

 # The Cross-platform Election Advertising Transparency Initiative (CREATIVE)

 ## About
+Welcome!
+This repo contains information about and links to the various repositories that make up the CREATIVE project.
+We hope that through having a centralized overview page, we are making navigating this project more accessible for journalists, academic researchers, and others interested in the democratic process.

 The Cross-platform Election Advertising Transparency Initiative (CREATIVE), is a jointly founded infrastructure project by Wesleyan Media Project [(WMP)](https://mediaproject.wesleyan.edu) and [Privacy Tech Lab](https://privacytechlab.org) at Wesleyan University in Connecticut.
 This program is funded by a National Science Foundation [grant](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2235006) to support making WMP’s work and data accessible to anyone.
 CREATIVE aims to provide cross-platform integration and standardization of digital advertising data related to federal elections by scraping or gaining access to digital ads themselves.
 (For more information on the CREATIVE project, click [here](https://www.creativewmp.com/)).